kavyahuja/cs1302-ce29/README.md

 1. **Group Member 2:** Increase the value for `Y_FINAL` and then run `make` to show the plots.
 Do this multiple times increasing `Y_FINAL` slowly (by a few hundred each time).
 Then, answer the following **questions to in `Notes.md`:**

-   do these functions group together or separate more when compared to:
+   do these **exponential** functions group together or separate more when compared to:

    8. each other?
-   9. the cubic functions?
+   9. the cubic functions? -- also, how would you describe the cubics now that you see them in the the presence of exponentials?
+Please reread <a href="#note">the note</a> from earlier to put this into perspective.
-   10. the quadratic functions?
+   10. the quadratic functions? -- also, how would you describe the quadratics now that you see them in the the presence of exponentials?
+Please reread <a href="#note">the note</a> from earlier to put this into perspective.
-   11. the linear functions?
+   11. the linear functions? -- also, how would you describe the linears now that you see them in the the presence of exponentials?
+Please reread <a href="#note">the note</a> from earlier to put this into perspective.

 1. **QUESTION to answer in `Notes.md`:**
    xii.
 What do you think the instructors are tying to get you to see with all these plots?